mobxjs/babel-plugin-mobx-deep-action/README.md

 ## Caveats

 Plugin support only ES6 imports.
-Only this imports are supported:
+Only these imports are supported:
 ```
 import {action} from "mobx";
 ```